 The Internet is a widely used medium for information dissemination and instruction at UH.
 UH is committed to ensuring that our web-based content is accessible to students, faculty, staff, University affiliates, and the general public.
-ITS has made information about website accessibility, compliance with federal guidelines, and tools available online, and continue to work with system-wide resources to maintain and update our guidelines for accessibility resources.
+ITS has made information about website accessibility, compliance with federal guidelines, and tools available online, and continues to work with system-wide resources to maintain and update our guidelines for accessibility resources.

 Data Governance and Information Security

 UH is subject to many different laws and regulations involving the protection of sensitive information.
 The UH Data Governance Program (EP 2.215) provides oversight for the management of Institutional Data across the UH System and the UH Information Security Program and Data Classification Categories (EP 2.214) provides guidance on protecting UH sensitive data in compliance with the various regulations.
-This fall, a team comprised of the UH Data Governance Director, UH Chief Information Security Officer, Associate General Counsel, and web accessibility coordinator will be hosting an online webcast – the date and time of the webcast will be posted online at:

 If your department is interested in a tailored presentation to address your unit’s specific concerns, please send an email with your request to: email@example.com

 Multi-Factor Authentication (MFA) is available for all UH students, faculty, and staff.
 Several services require the use of MFA in order to help better ensure the security of personally identifiable information (PII), including confidential student information (through Banner 9 Admin Pages) and your own personal information (the statewide Payroll system – Hawaii Information Portal or HIP, and the upcoming PeopleSoft HR 9.2 self-service).
 We encourage all faculty and staff to sign up for MFA.
 UH Login and MFA have been recently updated to now allow for web browsers to optionally remember MFA for 7 days.

-High Performance Computing & Cyberinfrastructure
+High-Performance Computing & Cyberinfrastructure

 The ITS Cyberinfrastructure team supports data-intensive research and scholarship at UH with state-of-the-art resources, services and expertise.
-The high performance computing (HPC) cluster is free to use for all UH faculty and researchers and for students with the approval of their supervisors.
+The high performance computing (HPC) cluster is FREE to use for all UH faculty and researchers and for students with the approval of their supervisors.
 Users may also purchase nodes, storage or compute time.
 Training workshops in programming, workflows and data analysis are offered several times a year.

 Servers, Data Center & Storage Services

-ITS offers virtual machines, co-location and storage services for UH departments at our new state-of-the-art data center.
+ITS offers virtual machines, co-location and storage services for UH departments at our state-of-the-art data center.
 Check out our available services at:

 Hawaii Interactive Video Services (HITS)